Ozymandros/electron-message-bridge/README.md

   - `lifecycle` — child‑process lifecycle helpers.

 Nothing outside the core is required.

+The core package (`electron-message-bridge`) is published from the repository root.
+Optional adapters and plugins are maintained as separate workspace packages under `packages/*` and can be installed independently.

 For optional adapters, install the adapter package directly.
 The library ships thin shims under `electron-message-bridge/adapters/*` that lazily import the adapter package and throw a helpful `AdapterMissingError` if the package is not installed.